 A PHS graduate and former valedictorian from a family of educators, Daniels teaches the whole student and keeps an eye out for both academic and personal challenges.
 She tutors students for college exams like the ACT and encourages them to get involved in the community.
 Daniels seeks out resources for struggling students, including essay contests and scholarships.
 She works with Distinguished Young Women, a national scholarship program that promotes and rewards scholarship, leadership and talent.
 Daniels’ overarching goal: teach her charges to overcome obstacles, persist in the face of challenges and make the most of the resources available to them.

 Daniels earned a bachelor’s in history in 2011 and a master’s in education in 2013 from Mississippi College.

-"History is interpretation and argumentation, and I cannot imagine teaching it without teaching students how to examine and write from..." (read more)
+"History is interpretation and argumentation, and I..." (read more)

 WJTV-TV | CBS | Feb 25, 2020 | Jackson, MS

 WDAM-TV | NBC | Feb 25, 2020 | Jackson, MS

 Impact601.com | Feb 25, 2020 | Bay Springs, MS

 Hattiesburg American | USA Today | Feb 25, 2020 | Hattiesburg, MS